datapane/examples/apps/startup-calculator/README.md

-# Finance Forecasting Model for Startups
+# Startup Calculator

+This sample Datapane App demonstrates,
+- working with the Altair plotting library
+- Basic Datapane Forms and Functions

-This script forecasts your future finances based on current cash position, growth rate, revenue, and costs.
+This app forecasts your future finances based on current cash position, growth rate, revenue, and costs.

 Using pandas, it tries to answer two questions: